 Laws and guidance

-Processing and handling asbestos in the workplace is covered by the Occupational Health and Safety Regulations 2007.
-The Environment Protection (Industrial Waste Resource) Regulations 2009 provides the regulatory framework for the handling, management and disposal of prescribed industrial waste.
-Guidance for asbestos transport and disposal is outlined under Publication IWRG611.1 – July 2009.
+The management and removal of asbestos in workplaces is covered by the Occupational Health and Safety Regulations 2017.
+The Environment Protection (Industrial Waste Resource) Regulations 2009 provides the regulatory framework for the management, handling, and disposal of prescribed industrial waste.
+Guidance for asbestos transport and disposal is outlined under Publication IWRG611.2 – June 2017 .

 Prescribed industrial waste (PIW) in Victoria is currently regulated by the Environment Protection Act 1970 (the Act) and the associated subordinate legislation — waste publications under the Environment Protection (Industrial Waste Resource) Regulations 2009

 Asbestos transport and disposal guidance forms part of the Industrial Waste Resources Guidelines, which offer guidance for waste resources regulated under the Environment Protection (Industrial Waste Resource) Regulations 2009.
-Publication IWRG611.1 – July 2009.
+Publication IWRG611.2 – June 2017.